Asylum of the Daleks: Synopsis

 The Doctor, having been led into a trap by Darla, is kidnapped by the Daleks and taken to the Parliament of the Daleks.
 Joined by him are nearly-divorced Amy and Rory, who have been similarly kidnapped from present-day Earth.
 The Doctor is surprised when the Daleks ask him for help.
 The Alaska, a starliner that crashed into a planet housing insane, battle-scarred Daleks called the Asylum, has ruptured the planet's force field, thus risking escape of the insane Daleks.
 To prevent this, the Parliament wishes to destroy the planet remotely, but the force field is still too strong to allow that.
 The Daleks task the Doctor, Amy and Rory with deactivating the force field from the planet.
 After arriving, the Doctor, surmising that the Daleks will destroy the planet as soon as he deactivates the force field, plots an escape via a nearby teleporter which will transport them to the Dalek ship.
 Oswin, a surviving crew member of the Alaska, agrees to deactivate the force field in return for the Doctor coming to rescue her.
-Meanwhile, Rory and Amy reconcile their marriage.
+Meanwhile, Rory and Amy reconcile their marriage with Amy revealing she let Rory go when she learned that her captivity at Demon's Run rendered her unable to have children.

 The Doctor makes his way to Oswin, venturing through a section that holds Daleks who survived encounters with him.
 Oswin saves the Doctor from these Daleks by removing any memories of him from the Daleks' collective telepathically-shared knowledge.
 The Doctor enters Oswin's chamber and discovers to his horror that she is a Dalek.
 Oswin is revealed to have been captured by Daleks after the Alaska crashed on the Asylum and, to preserve her genius-level intellect for Dalek use, was turned into a Dalek.
 Unable to cope with her conversion, her mind retreated into a fantasy of survival as a human.
 Oswin fulfils her promise of deactivating the force field, making her final request that the Doctor remember her as the human she once was.
 The Doctor returns to Amy and Rory, and they teleport back to the TARDIS just as the planet is destroyed.
 The Daleks fail to recognise the Doctor, revealing the magnitude of Oswin's removal of the Doctor from the Dalek hive intelligence.
 The Doctor returns Amy and Rory home, where Rory moves back in with Amy.